TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-03-07-finalize-classes-automated-and-safe.md

 * What if this class is extended?
 * What if child classes use the `$name` property?
-* What if child class overrides the constructor and changes the type?
+* What if the child class overrides the constructor and changes the type?

 <br>

-Let's see what Rector can do, if we add a `final` keyword:
+Let's see what Rector can do if we add a `final` keyword:

 ```diff
 -final class Conference